Who We Are

 Melany Puente

-Melany Puente is a Chang Health Equity Fellow currently pursuing a master's of public health in Health Behavior and Health Equity at the School of Public Health.
+Melany (she/her/hers) is a Chang Health Equity Fellow currently pursuing a master's of public health in Health Behavior and Health Equity at the School of Public Health.
 She holds degrees in Global Health and International Comparative Studies from Duke University.
 Melany brings a background in health promotion and community partnership through experience in the Peace Corps, USAID community health programs, and nonprofit work.

 Research Assistant